giovanniboscu/continuous-section-field/docs/OpenSeesIntegrationNumericalStrategy.md

 This ensures:
 - loads and boundary conditions can be applied to a clean reference axis,
-- the beam stiffness “lives” on the physical centroid axis,
+- the beam stiffness “lives” on the physical centroid axis,rigidLink
 - the model captures the **real eccentricity** that varies along the member.

 **Important OpenSees note:**